 Hypoallergenic Dog Food

-Hypoallergenic dog food is food that has been chemically altered, making the allergen less pronounced to the dog’s immune system.
+Hypoallergenic dog food is chemically altered, making the allergen less pronounced to the dog’s immune system.

-This type of dog food is prescribed by a vet or bought over the coutner.
+This type of dog food is prescribed by a vet or bought over the counter.

 Limited Ingredient Dog Food